Responsible gambling – help & advice

 Recognising problem gambling

-• You’re neglecting day-to-day responsibilities (such as work, family, friends or even your basic needs such as eating and hygiene) in order to gamble instead.
+• You’re neglecting day-to-day responsibilities (such as work, family, friends or even basic needs such as eating and hygiene) in order to gamble instead.

 • You’re keeping your gambling habits a secret from those close to you and are not divulging details about how much money you’ve spent.